Bigcodersplanet/Database/ModelList/ModelList.md

 👋👋👋 Here you can get some inspiration for objects that we can definitely use for Empluna.
 Feel free to visit from time to time.
 These are just suggestions - there is room for so much more in the open source database

 Do you have any other ideas?
 Write to us using the contact form.
-Bla
+Blaec

 ---